Why Consider the Jurisdiction of Cyprus?

 Factors contributing to and enhancing the status of the jurisdiction of Cyprus include:

 - Cyprus is a member of the EU and therefore has access to European Union Conventions.

 - Cyprus has an extensive network of Double Taxation Treaties (DTAs).
-The DTA with South Africa is particularly attractive, reducing withholding tax on dividends at 5% and interest and royalties to zero.
+The DTA with South Africa is particularly attractive, reducing withholding tax on dividends to 5% and to zero on interest and royalties.